EsotericOrganisation/tss-website/README.md

 > A hub of information for The Slimy Swamp.

+The Slimy Swamp used to be a Minecraft & Discord server, which were planned to be developed heavily.
+However, development ceased after [@EsotericEnderman](https://github.com/EsotericEnderman) abandoned the project.

 ## To-Do List

 - [ ] Animated title and icon popup for when the website is loaded